python/cpython/Doc/library/argparse.rst

   :exc:`ArgumentError`.

-* Replace strings with implicit arguments such as ``%default`` or ``%prog`` with the standard python syntax to use dictionaries to format strings, that is, ``%(default)s`` and ``%(prog)s``.
+* Replace strings with implicit arguments such as ``%default`` or ``%prog`` with the standard Python syntax to use dictionaries to format strings, that is, ``%(default)s`` and ``%(prog)s``.

 * Replace the OptionParser constructor ``version`` argument with a call to